existedinnettw/pdf_signature/README.md

 # pdf_signature

-create a signature on pdf page
+A GUI app to create a signature on PDF page interactively.